 - The 96 well plate strips included with this kit are supplied ready to use.
-It is not necessary to rinse the plate prior to adding reagents. - Unused well plate strips should be returned to the plate packet and stored at 4°C. - For statistical reasons, we recommend each sample should be assayed with a minimum of two replicates (duplicates). - Well effects have not been observed with this assay.
+It is not necessary to rinse the plate prior to adding reagents. - Unused well plate strips may be returned to the foil pouch with the desiccant packs and resealed.
+May be stored for up to 30 days in a vacuum desiccator. - For statistical reasons, we recommend each sample should be assayed with a minimum of two replicates (duplicates). - Well effects have not been observed with this assay.
 Contents of each well can be recorded on the template sheet included in the Resources section.